yairm210/Unciv/Project-structure-overview.md

 As one of the focal points of the game, it contains a lot of important information, the most important of which are:

  - The list of cities the civilization has - `List<CityInfo>`
- - Which nation this is - a String value that points us towards a certain Nation
+ - Which nation this is - references a certain Nation (part of the ruleset)
  - Various Managers for the different aspects of the civilization - `PolicyManager`, `GoldenAgeManager`, `GreatPersonManager`, `TechManager`, `VictoryManager`, `DiplomacyManager`

 # A City - `CityInfo`